Students back in court over Confederate statue case

 The UNC board and the Confederate group worked out the consent judgment that turned over the statue.
 Critics have questioned how the deal was quietly struck in a way that allowed the lawsuit and settlement to be filed in quick succession and then approved by Baddour just before Thanksgiving.

 SCV attorney Boyd Sturges declined comment Tuesday, saying he hadn’t read the appeal yet.
-Press Millan and Ripley Rand, attorneys who have represented the Board of Governors, didn’t respond to emails seeking comment.
+Press Millen and Ripley Rand, attorneys who have represented the Board of Governors, didn’t respond to emails seeking comment.

 “The factual circumstances surrounding this case are deeply disturbing: the coordination between the parties, the obvious legal defects in the plaintiffs’ claims, the rush to finalize this deal and get the court’s approval before the public knew anything.
 We are taking action today because we believe it’s critical to stop where we are and have the appellate court review this matter,” said Mark Dorosin, a managing attorney for the Lawyers’ Committee.